Cardinal-Cryptography/zk-apps/shielder/README.md

 ### Showing assets

-We can view what's inside the shielder contract (however, note that this gives you virtually no information about who actually put what there).
+We can view what we've deposited inside the Shielder contract (however, note that this gives you virtually no information about who actually put what there).
 In order to do that, we will need to use the `shielder-cli`.
 The easiest way to obtain it is to get it from the `cli/target/release/` folder, like so:
 ```bash
 cd cli
 ./target/release/shielder-cli show-assets